Home

 Buy this Art Print at AllPosters.com

-...and a drawing inspired from the statue above:
+...and a drawing inspired from that statue:

 Hermes